niravmsoni/terraform-aws/5_Implement_And_Maintain_State/4_Backend_Storage/README.md

   ![image](https://github.com/niravmsoni/terraform-aws/assets/6556021/241d6e44-7fbd-4333-8893-86c9b68358d9)

     - IMPORTANT NOTE - Anyone on your team who has access to that S3 bucket will be able to see the state files in an unencrypted form, so this is still a partial solution, but at least the data will be encrypted at rest (S3 supports server-side encryption using AES-256) and in transit (Terraform uses SSL to read and write data in S3).

+- Locking for S3
+    - The `s3` backend stores Terraform state as a given key in a given bucket on Amazon S3 to allow everyone working with a given collection of infrastructure the ability to access the same state data.
+In order to prevent concurrent modifications which could cause corruption, we need to implement locking on the backend.
+The `s3` backend supports state locking and consistency checking via Dynamo DB.

+    - State locking for the `s3` backend can be enabled by setting the dynamodb_table field to an existing DynamoDB table name.
+A single DynamoDB table can be used to lock multiple remote state files.